tars/tars/docs/en/html-processing.md

 In file data.js supported comments within the data object.

-There will be in full-data data from _template module and a list of all pages of current project in array like this:
+There will be in full-data data from _template component and a list of all pages of current project in array like this:

 ```javascript
 __pages: [